Learning to prevent electrical fires is a must!

 Superior’s trained and skilled professionals will help you clean up and return your home to its original condition prior to the fire incident.
 During the whole process, we will be working closely with your insurance company to conduct and plan the restoration.

-Contact Water Damage Murrieta today, if an electrical fire has damaged your home.
+Contact Superior Restoration of Murrieta today, if an electrical fire has damaged your home.
 We are on call 24/7.